pygame-community/pygame-ce/docs/reST/c_api/event.rst

    Return an array of bools (using char) of length 5 with the most recent button releases.

-.. c:function:: int pg_post_event(Uint32 type, PyObject *dict)
+.. c:function:: int pg_post_event(Uint32 type, PyObject *obj)

    Posts a pygame event that is an ``SDL_USEREVENT`` on the SDL side.
-This function takes a python dict, which can be NULL too.
+This function takes a python dict or Event instance, which can be NULL too.
-   This function does not need GIL to be held if dict is NULL, but needs GIL otherwise.
-Just like the SDL ``SDL_PushEvent`` function, returns 1 on success, 0 if the event was not posted due to it being blocked, and -1 on failure.
+   This function does not need GIL to be held if obj is NULL, but needs GIL otherwise.

-.. c:function:: int pg_post_event_dictproxy(Uint32 type, pgEventDictProxy *dict_proxy)

-   Posts a pygame event that is an ``SDL_USEREVENT`` on the SDL side, can also optionally take a dictproxy instance.
-Using this dictproxy API is especially useful when multiple events that need to be posted share the same dict attribute, like in the case of event timers.
-This way, the number of python increfs and decrefs are reduced, and callers of this function don't need to hold GIL for every event posted, the GIL only needs to be held during the creation of the dictproxy instance, and when it is freed.
 Just like the SDL ``SDL_PushEvent`` function, returns 1 on success, 0 if the event was not posted due to it being blocked, and -1 on failure.